arafatc/Cryptography/README.md

 ● Block.py: This class implements a basic Block including some mandatory attributes like previous block hash, index, creation timestamp, transactions, hash target, nonce, and the final block hash.
 The hash_block method generates a hash for the block including all relevant components.
-The primary methods are already implemented.
 ● Account.py: This class implements a blockchain account including some mandatory attributes like id, balance, nonce, and private/public keys encoded in pem format strings.
 The id is just a text string here, instead of a large hexadecimal address.
 Uniqueness is assumed but not enforced.
 It keeps a running balance of value, unlike bitcoin.
-A few supporting methods are already implemented.
 ● Blockchain.py: This class implements a basic Blockchain including some mandatory attributes like the actual chain of blocks, pending transactions, known accounts, and the current target hash.
 Genesis block is automatically created during initialization.
-A few supporting methods are already implemented.
 ● main.py: This is the main driver program.
 It creates some accounts, a blockchain instance and blocks.
 It also triggers a full blockchain validation and prints the blockchain and the current account balances.